Krea University: Campus

-Students are housed under 8 residence halls across the campus, some of which are divided by gender and some are mixed-gendered.
-Campus encloses two dining spaces, Old Dining Hall and New Dining Hall.
-It also includes various cafeterias and restaurants that are spread around campus.
+Students are housed under 9 residence halls across the campus, some of which are divided by gender and some are mixed-gendered.
+Campus encloses a dining hall and also includes various cafeterias and restaurants that are spread around campus.

-At the heart of the campus is the Open-air Amphitheatre (OAT), where cultural and social events are hosted.
+At the centre of the campus is the Open-air Amphitheatre (OAT), where cultural and social events are hosted.

+Facilities include fields and courts for sports such as badminton, basketball, cricket, and football.